sharwell/ha-tea-timer/README.md

    Preset chips render in the order provided.
 Set `defaultPreset` to the label or zero-based index of the preset you want selected when the card loads; if omitted, the first preset is used.
 Selecting a preset while the timer is idle updates the dial immediately, while taps during a brew queue the new selection for the next restart and surface a “Next: …” subtitle.

+#### Pause/Resume compatibility helper (optional)

+- The card automatically prefers Home Assistant’s native `timer.pause` and resumes paused brews by calling `timer.start` without a duration.
+When the pause service is missing, it transparently falls back to a helper named `input_text.<timer_slug>_paused_remaining` (for example `input_text.kitchen_tea_paused_remaining`).
+- Create the helper via **Settings → Devices & services → Helpers → Create helper → Text** (or add the YAML equivalent).
+Leave the value editable; the card accepts either numeric or string states as long as the helper stores the remaining seconds.
+- Enable `restore: true` on both the timer helper and the compatibility helper so paused brews survive Home Assistant restarts.
+Without restoration Home Assistant returns the entity to Idle on boot.
+- With the helper in place, the Pause/Resume buttons appear even on older Home Assistant versions and continue to coalesce +1 minute updates while paused.

 ### Automate on finish

 - The card listens for Home Assistant’s `timer.finished` event to surface the five-second “Done” overlay.
 You can attach your own automations to the same event to play sounds, flash lights, or send notifications.